 Stay at home parents and spouses who have little-earned income can fall behind when it comes to saving for retirement.
 But, for those who are married and file a joint tax return, a spousal IRA may be well worth investment consideration.

-Although there are a number of requirements, which are mentioned below, the spousal IRA may be a tax-efficient option for some couples to boost their retirement savings.
+Although there are a number of requirements (mentioned below) the spousal IRA can be a tax-efficient option for some couples to boost their retirement savings.

 What is a Spousal IRA?

 Like a regular IRA, a spousal IRA is a tax-advantaged, individual retirement account.
 It’s designed to allow an individual to set aside up to $6000 a year for one’s golden years (or $7,600 if you are age 50 or older).

 Regular Traditional and Roth IRAs have income requirements making them off-limits to those who don’t earn enough income in a year to sufficiently cover the amount invested.